sanagno/citiies_contrastive_learning/README.md

 # citiies_contrastive_learning

+## TL;DR

+The below serves as a very rough and simple explanation for the project and the repository.
+For an elaborate presentation and discussion of the experimental performance of VICREG model based on varying remote sensing datasets used for backbone training, varying backbone architectures and augmentation regimes as well as comparative performances with respect to pretrained supervised backbones on well-established datasets, please refer to the file 'final_report.pdf' above.

 ## Preprocessing

 The codes here are used to generate the csv file containing each image sample provided in the SN7 Dataset along with their labels which are possibly